makeruniverse/docs/docs/studios/maker-studios.md

 Please contact our Maker Team to participate in a mandatory introduction into the tools before you use them.

+### Electronics: Soldering Station

+We have 6 soldering stations you can use after a mandatory introduction.

+### Electronics: Multimeter

+### Electronics: Microscope

+### Electronics: Components

+### Electronics: Materials

+Podcasting, video recording, photo shootings, AI generation, visualizations, sound designs.
+The opportunities are vast.

+Visit our Media Studio in House K and get in contact with our Head of Media Studios to get support for your project [@markus.wutzlhofer](../team/team.md/#markus-wutzlhofer)

 ## Laser Cutter Workstation

 The Laser Cutter Workstation is located in the small Maker Studio next to the Trotec Laser Cutter.